irontec/ivozprovider/doc/sphinx/brand/retail.rst

         Data included in invoices created by this brand.

     Externally rated options
-        For :ref:`Peering contracts` with externally rated enabled, this field can be used to store specific information for this client.
+        For :ref:`Carriers` with externally rated enabled, this field can be used to store specific information for this client.

     Notifications